Best dehumidifiers for tackling damp and drying laundry – tried and tested

 Noise levels

-It's also worth considering noise levels before you invest in a dehumidifier, as noise disturbance is a big bugbear amongst dehumidifier owners.
+It's also worth considering noise levels before you invest in a dehumidifier, as noise disturbance is a big bugbear among dehumidifier owners.
+This is most noticeable if you plan to purchase a dehumidifier to help you sleep better.

 Most dehumidifiers have their noise levels listed in their specifications, although in practice we didn't find that much variation between models, with most falling somewhere between 35 and 45dB.

 In our tests, Peltier condenser dehumidifiers proved the quietest, which is why the Peltier-powered ProBreeze 1500ml Mini Dehumidifier is our top pick for the bedroom.
-However, Peltier dehumidifiers are also the least powerful, so the relatively quiet MeacoDry Arete One Dehumidifier is our top choice for a low volume compressor dehumidifier.
+However, Peltier dehumidifiers are also the least powerful, so the relatively quiet MeacoDry Arete Two Dehumidifier is our top choice for a low-volume compressor dehumidifier.

 Other functionality

-Lastly, there's extra functionality to consider.
+Lastly, there's extra functionality to consider when choosing a dehumidifier.
 The best dehumidifiers you can buy offer a Smart mode.
 That means you can leave the dehumidifier running and its sensors will detect the humidity levels and switch the machine on and off to keep humidity within your desired range.
-That saves energy (and money) as the appliance isn't running if it doesn't need to be.

-Many also offer a Laundry Drying mode that can give the appliance an extra boost when you're trying to dry wet washing indoors.
+Many also offer a Laundry Drying mode that can give the appliance an extra boost when you're trying to dry wet washing indoors because yes, dehumidifiers do help dry clothes more effectively.

 The Meaco Arete One dehumidifier in a kitchen with blue cabinets